Music of Russia: 2010s

+Experimental electronic duo IC3PEAK (Anastasia Kreslina and Nikolay Kostylev), who emerged from Moscow's witch house scene — performing early shows at the popular W17CHØU7 ("Witchout") parties before evolving toward a blend of trap, industrial, and Russian folk elements — drew attention both for their genre-crossing music and for their confrontations with Russian authorities.
+After the release of their politically charged 2018 album Skazka, the duo's national tour was disrupted by security forces, with concerts cancelled and band members detained; the events were reported by The Guardian, BBC, and NPR, among others.
+Their video for "Smerti Bolshe Net" ("Death No More") has received over 170 million YouTube views.

+Post-2022 emigration

+Following the Russian invasion of Ukraine in February 2022, a substantial number of prominent Russian musicians relocated abroad.
+Artists including Oxxxymiron, Noize MC, Monetochka, Little Big, Bi-2, IC3PEAK, and Aigel left Russia, with some designated as "foreign agents" by the Russian government; the departures were described by observers as a wave that "decimated" the independent Russian music ecosystem.
+Oxxxymiron, who cancelled his concerts immediately after the invasion, was subsequently added to the Russian Ministry of Justice's list of foreign agents; he organised "Russians Against War" benefit concerts across multiple countries.
+Monetochka (Yelizaveta Gyrdymova), an internet-era singer-songwriter who had risen to fame through VKontakte in 2016, toured with Noize MC for their "Voices of Peace" concert series, raising over 200,000 euros for Ukrainian refugees; she was designated a "foreign agent" in 2023.
+In January 2025, the INOI festival — named after the Russian term inoagent ("foreign agent") — brought together emigrant musicians including Noize MC, Monetochka, Bi-2, and Pornofilmy at London's Wembley Arena, combining performances with anti-war statements.
+Little Big relocated to Los Angeles and stated they had been placed on a government blacklist.
+IC3PEAK left Russia and have since lived between several countries.

 Ethnic roots music

 Russia today is a multi-ethnic state with over 100 ethnicities.
 Some of these ethnic groups has their own indigenous folk, sacred and in some cases art music, which can loosely be categorized together under the guise of ethnic roots music, or folk music.
 This category can further be broken down into folkloric (modern adaptations of folk material, and authentic presentations of ethnic music).

 Adygea

 In recent years, Adygea has seen the formation of a number of new musical institutions.
 These include two orchestras, one of which (Russkaya Udal) uses folk instruments, and a chamber music theater.

 Adygea's national anthem was written by Iskhak Shumafovich Mashbash with music by Umar Khatsitsovich Tkhabisimov.

 Altay

 Altay is a Central Asian region, known for traditional epics and a number of folk instruments.